Maharishi Mahesh Yogi

 After earning a degree in physics at Allahabad University in 1942, Maharishi Mahesh Yogi became an assistant and disciple of Swami Brahmananda Saraswati (also known as Guru Dev), the Shankaracharya (spiritual leader) of the Jyotir Math in the Indian Himalayas.
 The Maharishi credits Brahmananda Saraswati with inspiring his teachings.
 In 1955, the Maharishi began to introduce his Transcendental Deep Meditation (later renamed Transcendental Meditation) to India and the world.
 His first global tour began in 1958.
-His devotees referred to him as His Holiness, and because he laughed more frequently in early TV interviews, he was sometimes referred to as the "giggling guru."
+His devotees referred to him as His Holiness, and because he laughed frequently in early TV interviews, he was sometimes referred to as the "giggling guru."

 The Maharishi trained more than 40,000 TM teachers, taught the Transcendental Meditation technique to "more than five million people" and founded thousands of teaching centres and hundreds of colleges, universities and schools, while TM websites report that tens of thousands have learned the TM-Sidhi programme.
 His initiatives include schools and universities with campuses in several countries, including India, Canada, the United States, the United Kingdom and Switzerland.
-The Maharishi, his family and close associates created charitable organisations and for-profit businesses, including health clinics, mail-order health supplements and organic farms.
+The Maharishi, his family and close associates created charitable organisations and for-profit businesses, including health clinics, mail-order health supplement stores and organic farms.
 The reported value of the Maharishi's organization has ranged from the millions to billions of U.S. dollars; in 2008, the organization placed the value of their United States assets at about $300 million.

 In the late 1960s and early 1970s, the Maharishi achieved fame as the guru to the Beatles, the Beach Boys, and other celebrities.
-In the late 1970s, he started the TM-Sidhi programme, which proposed to improve the mind-body relationship of practitioners through techniques such as Yogic flying.
+In the late 1970s, he started the TM-Sidhi programme, which proposed to improve the mind–body relationship of practitioners through techniques such as Yogic flying.
 The Maharishi's Natural Law Party was founded in 1992 and ran campaigns in dozens of countries.
 He moved to near Vlodrop, the Netherlands, in the same year.
 In 2000, he created the Global Country of World Peace, a non-profit organization, and appointed its leaders.
 In 2008, the Maharishi announced his retirement from all administrative activities and went into silence until his death three weeks later.

 Life

 Birth

-Maharishi Mahesh Yogi belonged to the Kayastha caste, a caste of scribes and administrators, of the Hindu religion.
+Maharishi Mahesh Yogi belonged to the Kayastha caste, a caste of scribes in India.
 The birth name and the birth dates of Maharishi Mahesh Yogi are not known with certainty, in part because of the tradition of ascetics and monks to relinquish family connections.
-Many accounts say he was born Mahesh Prasad Varma into a Kayastha family living in the Central Provinces of British India.Humes, p.
-61 A different name appears in the Allahabad University list of distinguished alumni, where he is listed as M.C.
+Many accounts say he was born Mahesh Prasad Varma into a Kayastha family living in the Central Provinces of British India.
+A different name appears in the Allahabad University list of distinguished alumni, where he is listed as M.C.
 Srivastava, and an obituary says his name was "Mahesh Srivastava".